JonasAlaif/compressed_collections/README.md

 This create offers collections which automatically compress themselves, which reduces memory usage, sometimes substantially, allowing collections to be held in memory that would otherwise be too big.

-So far, a stack is implemented, which can be used as a dropin replacement for a Vec stack.

 The only restriction on the datatypes in the collections is that they must be serde serializable.

 For instance: